 Importers must create an account, link their business number, assign users and roles, and set up a security bond for RPP eligibility.

 Brokers can assist, but importers are responsible for their own registration and must authorize brokers in the portal.
+Our CARM setup service walks you through the full delegation process.

 As of May 2025, importers must post their own RPP security and file entries directly through the system.
 CBSA no longer accepts paper B3 forms or third-party payments.